nothke/IndentedDialogueParser/README.md

 # Indented Dialogue

-## THIS LIBRARY IS STILL WIP!
-I RECOMMEND NOT USING IT YET!

 ### Motivation

 When writing dialogues for games, I would often write them first into one text file, and then assemble them in an 'off the shelf' flowgraph-style system such as [Yarn](https://github.com/InfiniteAmmoInc/Yarn).
 I do that because I personally find text editing much quicker and reliable, and often feel I spend more time arranging the flowcharts then actually writing the text.
 Just making new nodes and connecting them can cause my brain to get distracted for a moment and I forget what I wanted to write.
 But then I realized, hey, why don't I just write them once and have them parsed directly from the text file?!
 So, here is my solution!